dominikb1888/SWEN/lesson_plans.md

 ### Literature and Reading

-- Literature provides and addon to the concepts dicussed in class.
+- Literature provides and addon to the concepts discussed in class.
 Read when triggered by a lack of understanding or when trying to solve a specific problem.
 - Focus is on Code Exercises

 ---